 - Stable occupancy: Properties have a documented stable rental history

-- Cash reserves: At least two months
+- Cash reserves: At least three months

 Visio Lending Funding Time